Meredith-Lab/volcalc/README.md

 The goal of `volcalc` is to automate calculating estimates of volatility for chemical compounds.

+> [!WARNING]
-**`volcalc` is a work in progress—use at your own risk!**
+> `volcalc` is a work in progress---use at your own risk!

 It is still in a stage of development likely to introduce many breaking changes.
 For a bit of a road map of where development is headed, see our [proposal](https://cct-datascience.github.io/volcalc-isc-proposal/) for the R Consortium grant.

-Volatility can be estimated for most chemical compounds that are in the [KEGG](https://www.genome.jp/kegg/) database, using just the [KEGG unique identifier](https://www.genome.jp/kegg/compound/) for the compound of interest.
+Volatility can be estimated for most chemical compounds using a .mol file.
+The [KEGG](https://www.genome.jp/kegg/) database provides .mol files for most compounds and they can be downloaded using just the [KEGG unique identifier](https://www.genome.jp/kegg/compound/) for the compound of interest.
 Alternatively, volatility can be estimated for multiple compounds that are in a [KEGG pathway](https://www.genome.jp/kegg/pathway.html).

+Volatility estimation is done using a modified version of the SIMPOL.1 method (Pankow & Asher 2008).

 ## Installation